moretoend/first_leaf_assessment/README.md

 ## How to start application

-### > DISCLAIMER 👀: I've commited .env file ONLY this test purposes.
+### DISCLAIMER 👀: I've commited .env file ONLY this test purpose.
 I would never do it on Production (I hope) 🤣

 This application is upon Docker and Docker compose, so only a few commands to have things up: